scenerystack/community/docs/reference/api/scenery/RelaxedManualConstraint.md

 # RelaxedManualConstraint

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/constraints/RelaxedManualConstraint.ts](https://github.com/phetsims/scenery/blob/main/js/layout/constraints/RelaxedManualConstraint.ts) for the most up-to-date information.

 ## Overview

 Like ManualConstraint, but permits layout when not all the nodes are connected (null will be passed through).